sastaffo/Assign1_LCA/README.md

 ## Design Decisions
 1. A node can be its own Lowest Common Ancestor if the other node(s) is/are a) itself b) a descendent of the node
-2. If one of the nodes is not in the graph, the function will return an error
+2. If one of the nodes is not in the graph, the function will return None